originally published 4.6.2021

 - salt to taste

-- Add the white wine and cook for five minutes or until the sauce has reduced by about half.
+- Add the white wine and cook for 5 minutes or until it has reduced by about half.

 - Pour in the heavy cream.
-Increase heat to a light boil and simmer for five minutes or until the sauce has thickened.
-Make sure to whisk constantly so the sauce doesn't burn.
+Increase heat to a light boil and simmer for 5-8 minutes or until the sauce has thickened.
+Stir frequently.

 - Reduce heat and stir in the spinach.
 Cook until wilted.